*This article may contain affiliate links. For full information, please see the disclaimer here.

 First, picture the Swiss alps.
 What do you see?
 What do you hear?
-For me, I picture snow-capped mountains, verdant meadows and a herd of cows grazing.
-As they move, the sound of cowbells echo through the alpine air.
+For me, I picture snow-capped mountains, verdant meadows, and a herd of cows grazing.
+As they move, the sound of cowbells echoes through the alpine air.

 That, my friends, is actually not far at all from what it’s really like on Swiss alpine farms!